 - You are/were a newly matriculated USM Economics major or minor during the current academic year catalog edition period identified above

-- You are currently a matriculated USM student, you have declared the Economics major or minor, and you have formally elected the current academic year catalog edition identified above (or intend to) by offically notifying the USM Registrar of your intention.
+- You are currently a matriculated USM student, you have declared the Economics major or minor, and you have formally elected the current academic year catalog edition identified above (or intend to) by offically notifying the USM Registrar of your catalog year change request.